refinedev/refine/documentation/docs/packages/documentation/cli.md

 Warning:
 If you want to change the default layout;
-You should pass layout/index.tsx with the Layout prop to the <Refine/>
+You should wrap your pages with layout/index.tsx inside <Refine>
 component.

     ╭ App.tsx ────────────────────────────────────────╮